vpakarinen/kokoro-tts-webui/README.md

 ### Encoding Issues

-If you encounter a `UnicodeDecodeError` when running the application, it's likely due to encoding issues with the kokoro-onnx library.
+If you encounter a `UnicodeDecodeError`, it's likely due to encoding issues with the kokoro-onnx library.

-The app.py file already includes a fix for this issue, but if you still encounter problems, you can run the application with the UTF-8 flag:
+The app.py file already includes a fix for this issue, but if you still encounter problems, you can run it with the UTF-8 flag:

 ```bash
 python -X utf8 app.py